Online Judaism with Rabbi Tom

 Rabbi Tom Samuels

 I remember Shabbat afternoons learning the weekly Torah portion with my Zaida.
 We both loved these sessions: pure joy, connection, safety.
 My Zaida held my hand as I delved into the text, and I held his hand as he delved into his memories.
 And so, I learn and teach Torah, lead Shabbat and Holiday services, hold people's hands during those times of fear and despair.
-These moments make me feel a certain way, transforming my heart and my mind.
-It is spiritual.
-It is religious.
+These moments are spiritual.
+And, they are religious.
 They are one and the same.

 Regardless of the multiple roles that Judaism has and continues to play in forming who I am, at its core, my Jewish self remains aspirational.
-The Awe of Uncertainty rather than the Joy of Certainty.
 To be a part of something higher than our own selves.
+A sort of Awe of Uncertainty rather than the Joy of Certainty.

 The American Jewish community is in a time of uncertainty and wandering.
 All that we know for certain is that our future will look different than the present.
 Jewish identity is volitional: fluid, ever-changing, and based on individual choice.
 You no longer have to marry Jewish, attend Yom Kippur services, or even love pastrami on rye with a pickle to be Jewish.
 You can be Jewish simply by deciding that is who you are.

-There remains a need to clearly re-define American Jewry's purposes, roles and future toward an authentic identity both as Americans and as Jews.
+As such, there remains a need to clearly re-define American Jewry's purposes, roles and future toward an authentic identity both as Americans and as Jews.
 This means finding the courage to try-out different ideas, remix the past with the present, and continually innovate and create.
 To be radically honest in recognizing that all transitions are indeed, difficult, challenging.
 That there is always this in-between time, when the familiar and comfortable is gone but the new isn't fully operational.
-I believe, and have experienced, that, specifically from this neutral period, can come, can arise, those critical realignments and re-patternings towards new beginnings.
+And it is specifically from this neutral period that can arise those critical realignments and re-patternings towards new beginnings.

 I am blessed and honored to be a part of MCJC, a model of how a group of different people, with a wide array of backgrounds, traditions, beliefs, personalities, interests, capabilities and the like, come together as a community.
 MCJC is a place which encourages embracing our obligations and responsibilities towards each other.
 Where the Divine’s declaration that communion with Him/Her must be done through a living community, “I will be sanctified among the Children of Israel” (Leviticus 22:32).